Simplifying a classical-quantum algorithm interpolation with quantum singular value transformations: Acknowledgments

 \section{Acknowledgments}

-The authors thank the support from FCT -- Fundação para a Ciência e a Tecnologia (Portugal), namely through projects UIDB/50008/2020 and UIDB/04540/2020, as well as projects QuantHEP and HQCC supported by the EU H2020 QuantERA ERA-NET Cofund in Quantum Technologies and by FCT (QuantERA/0001/2019 and QuantERA/004/2021, respectively).
+We thank Yasser Omar for introducing us to the topic of hybrid computing and for reviewing the manuscript.
+We thank Diogo Cruz for reviewing the manuscript.
+The authors thank the support from FCT -- Funda\c{c}\~{a}o para a Ci\^{e}ncia e a Tecnologia (Portugal), namely through projects UIDB/50008/2020, as well as projects QuantHEP and HQCC supported by the EU H2020 QuantERA ERA-NET Cofund in Quantum Technologies and by FCT (QuantERA/0001/2019 and QuantERA/004/2021, respectively).
 DM and MM acknowledge the support from FCT through scholarships 2020.04677.BD and 2021.05528.BD, respectively.
-We thank Diogo Cruz for reviewing the manuscript.
-We thank Yasser Omar for introducing us to the topic of hybrid computing and for reviewing the manuscript.